TESLA COILS |

 The public regarded Tesla as crazy for speculating that intelligent life existed on other worlds ...that he'd received numeric code signals coming from outer space ...and that the signals appeared only during hours when the planet Mars had peeked above the horizon.
 ALIENS!

-The scientific community regarded Tesla as crazy for claiming that radio waves could bend over Earth's horizon, that the waves could travel repeatedly around the entire Earth, and that a broadcasting station could send signals to receivers located anywhere on the planet.
+The scientific community regarded Tesla as crazy for claiming that radio waves could bend over Earth's horizon, that the waves could travel repeatedly around the entire Earth, and that a radio broadcasting station could send signals to receivers located anywhere on the planet.
 All of these ideas were direct violations of known physics at the time (this was before the Heaviside Layer, even before Marconi.)
-Their disdainful disbelief apparently prevented any investigation of Tesla's discoveries, and Earth Resonance was only rediscovered decades later after the parties in the controversy were dead.
+Their disdainful disbelief in worldwide radio apparently prevented any investigation of Tesla's discoveries, and Earth Resonance was only rediscovered decades later after the parties in the controversy were dead.

 Tesla was obviously crazy for building that giant tower at Wardenclyffe.